Adobe-Marketing-Cloud/aem-authoring-extension-toolbar-screenshot/README.md

-# Adobe Experience Manager 6 Extension: Creating a custom toolbar action in Page Authoring
+# Adobe Experience Manager 6.2 Extension: Add a custom Toolbar Action in Sites Page Editor

-This is a sample package showing how to create a custom toolbar action to render components.
+This is a sample package showing how to create a custom Toolbar Action to render components.
 Thanks to [HTML2Canvas](https://github.com/niklasvh/html2canvas) project

 ## Building